DigitalInBlue/Celero/README.md

 This test was run on a 4.00 GHz AMD with four cores, eight logical processors, and 32 GB of memory.
 (Hardware aside, the relative performance of these algorithms should be the same on any modern hardware.)

 Celero outputs timing and benchmark references for each test automatically.
-However, to write to an output file for easy plotting, simply specify an output file on the command line.
+However, to write to an output file for easy plotting, specify an output file on the command line.

 ```
 celeroExperimentSortingRandomInts.exe -t results.csv
 ```

-While not particularly surprising `std::sort` is by far the best option with any meaningful problem set size.
+While not surprising, `std::sort` is the best option with any meaningful problem set size.
 The results are summarized in the following table output written directly by Celero:

 ```
 Celero